 5.7.2.
 The London Curriculum offers a wide range of high-quality teaching resources supporting most subjects on the national curriculum, CPD for teachers and events for children.
-Resources and activities are inspired by the city's diverse culture, heritage, science and technology, built environment, green spaces and rivers.

-5.7.3.
-The Mayor of London's Air Quality Audits will be supported by a new programme of targeted activity delivered through the London Curriculum.
-The focus of the programme is to support teacher subject knowledge, and confidence to tackle air quality as a science subject recognising that this requires a wide knowledge and skill base of science, statistics and mapping.
+knowledge, and confidence to tackle air quality as a science subject recognising that this requires a wide knowledge and skill base of science, statistics and mapping.
 Activities associated with the above is detailed in Appendix C, for delivery by the schools / London Curriculum during the spring and summer terms, and summarised below: